LearnOnDemandSystems/docs/tms/connectivity-requires.md

 | sea-rds.labondemand.com | 163.47.101.8 | 163.47.101.9 |
 | sea-console.labondemand.com | 163.47.101.13 |

-## Launch a Test Lab
+## Launch a Demo Lab

-Click the following link to launch a test lab: [Launch a LODS Virtual Lab: Legacy Lab Orientation](https://labondemand.com/Launch/122B02AA).
+Click the following link to launch a demo lab: [Launch a LODS Virtual Lab: Legacy Lab Orientation](https://www.learnondemandsystems.com/demo-labs/).
 This will allow you to see if you are able to connect and function within the lab environment.

 ## Connection Assessment Test